pnpm/pnpm.io/docs/npmrc.md

 * Default: **5**
 * Type: **Number**

-Controls the number of child processes run parallelly to build node_modules.
+The maximum number of child processes to allocate simultaneously to build node_modules.

 ### side-effects-cache

 Added in: v1.31.0

-> Stability: Experimental

 * Default: **false**
 * Type: **Boolean**
+* Stability: **Experimental**

 Use and cache the results of (pre/post)install hooks.